Your Guide to Planning, Planting, and Growing Leucojum

 Leucojum blooms for 2-3 weeks in mid to late spring, at approximately the same time as most tulips.

 Once established, the plants are long-lived and dislike being moved.
 If a clump gets too large for the space, dig up the bulbs in early summer after the foliage has turned yellow.
 Divide and replant.

 Leucojum grows more rapidly in warm climates and may spread itself around.
 This is usually considered a good thing.

-Like other spring-blooming bulbs, summer snowflake uses its foliage to produce the energy it needs to form next year's flowers.
-Once the plant has finished blooming, you may cut off the spent flowers and stems, but it’s not necessary.
+Like other spring-blooming bulbs, these plants use their foliage to produce energy for next year's flowers.
+Once the plant has finished blooming, you may cut off the spent flowers and stems, though it’s not necessary.
 Allow the foliage to continue growing until it withers and fades away, which usually happens about 6 weeks after flowering.